 After the past 12-month preparation, the whole island of Cheung Chau is looking forward to celebrating this unique event and have been busy making costumes, papier-mâché effigies of deities, baking buns, building the bamboo tower for the Bun Scrambling Competition and designing and decorating floats.

-Due to the impact of pandemic, this activity has suspended and didn’t opened to public for many years (from 2020-2022).
-For the moment, the city is trying to restore the normal life as usual.
-Last year, there were 42 thousand visitors taking ferry to Cheung Chau for the Bun Festival.
-Thus, it is estimated this year there will be thousands of visitors sailing to Cheung Chau to enjoy and participate this local activity.
+Last year, there were 25 thousand visitors taking ferry to Cheung Chau for the Bun Festival.
+Be aware this year’s Bun Festival (Buddha Festival) happens to fall into the Golden Week Holidays of Mainland China.
+Thus, it is estimated there will much more visitors and tourists sailing to Cheung Chau to enjoy and participate this local activity.

 What is Cheung Chau Bun Festival?